proprowataya/calc4/README.md

     ```
     * When using the JIT compiler, a segmentation fault will occur.

-On the other hand, if you enable optimization, the control flow will never return instead of causing a stack overflow.
-This means that the recursion was converted into a loop.
+With optimization enabled, control never returns and the stack does not overflow.
+This means the recursion was converted into a loop.

 * With optimization
     ```